AndyObtiva/glimmer-dsl-xml/README.md

 Run this command to install directly:
 ```
-jgem install glimmer-dsl-xml -v 1.0.0
+gem install glimmer-dsl-xml -v 1.0.0
 ```

-`jgem` is JRuby's version of `gem` command.
-RVM allows running `gem` as an alias.
+Note: When using JRuby, `jgem` is JRuby's version of `gem` command.
+RVM allows running `gem` as an alias in JRuby.
 Otherwise, you may also run `jruby -S gem install ...`

 Add `require 'glimmer-dsl-xml'` to your code.